HELOC vs. Home Equity Loan: Comparing Equity Options

 You need flexible access to funds over time and want the ability to borrow only what you need, when you need it.

-- You want to minimize upfront repayment costs: If you’re focused on keeping monthly expenses low in the short term, such as during a career transition or after a large purchase, a HELOC’s interest-only payments during the draw period can offer breathing room.
+- You want to minimize upfront repayment costs: If you’re trying to keep monthly costs down for a while, such as during a career change or after a big purchase, a HELOC’s interest-only payments during the draw period can give you some extra breathing room.

 Use a home equity loan when…